missing-user/barnes-hut/README.md

   - Multi-threaded, vectorized, parallel inner loop: 36.86s (16cores)
   - Multi-threaded, vectorized, parallel outer loop: 1.13s  (16cores)
 - [x] OpenMP for explicit SIMD for vectorization.
 (All our attempts resulted in longer runtimes than.
 GLM already uses some SIMD instructions for the vector math)
 - [x] OpenMP parallel for loop for multithreading the tree construction.
+(Construction is memory bound and was slower using OpenMP tasks for recursive parallelization, except for very large numbers of particles)

   ```
   Single-threaded gperf analysis: